ToNi3141/Rasterix/design.md

 The driver is build with the following components:
 - `Application`: The application is the user of the library to draw 3D images.
+- `gl`: The OpenGL C interface.
 - `RRXGL`: Main entrypoint of the library.
 Creates and initializes all necessary classes for the library.
-- `VertexPipeline`: Implements the geometry transformation, clipping and lighting.
+- `VertexPipeline`: Controls the vertex pipeline by collecting configurations and fetching vertices.
-- `PixelPipeline`: Controls the pixel pipeline of the hardware.
+- `PixelPipeline`: Controls the pixel pipeline by collecting configurations.
-- `Renderer`: Executes the rasterization, compiles display lists and sends them via the `IBusConnecter` to the Rasterix.
+- `Renderer`: Executes the transformation (optional), rasterization (optional), compiles display lists and sends them via the `IDevice` interface to the next step.
-- `Rasterizer`: This basically is the rasterizer.
-It implements the edge equation to calculate barycentric coordinates and also calculates increments which are later used in the hardware to rasterize the triangle.
+- `Rasterizer`: It implements the edge equation to calculate barycentric coordinates and also calculates increments which are later used in the hardware to rasterize the triangle.
 This is also done for texture coordinates and w.
-- `DisplayList`: Contains all render commands produced from the Renderer and buffers them, before they are streamed to the Rasterix.
+- `DisplayList`: Contains all render commands produced from the Renderer and buffers them, before they are streamed to the RRX.
 - `TextureMemoryManager`: Manager for the texture memory on the device.
+- `ThreadedRasterizer`: Optional step and derives from the `IDevice` interface.
+Fetches the data from the datastream and decodes it.
+It performs the transformation on the vertices and rasterizes the triangle.
+Usually this class runs in a thread.
+- `DmaStreamEngine`: Derives from the `IDevice` interface.
+Adds a header to the data stream with information about the size of the data and where to stream the data (to the RRX or to the device memory).
-- `BusConnector`: This is an interface from the driver to the renderer.
-It is used to transfer the data via the defined interface like USB on a PC build, AXI on the Zynq build or SPI for microcontrollers.
+- `BusConnector`: Derives from the `IBusConnector` interface.
+It is used to transfer the data via a  defined interface like USB on a PC build, AXI on the Zynq build or SPI for microcontrollers to the RRX.
+- `IBusConnector`: Interface description which abstracts the physical access to the hardware.
+- `IDevice`: Interface which abstracts the access to the RRX as a whole.
+It has an interface to stream data to the RRX or to access the device memory to upload textures.
+- `IThreadRunner`: Implements a interface to execute a command in a thread.
+All `IDevice::steamDisplayList()` calls are executed via this thread interface.

 ## FPGA Flow
 ![fpga flow diagram](pictures/fpgaFlow.drawio.png)

 - `ftdi_245fifo` (3rd party): Implements the ft245 interface.
-- `RasterixIF`: This is the main core.
+- `RRXIF`: This is the main core.
 This module works as stand alone and is used to integrate into block designs or custom FPGA SoCs.
   - `DmaStreamEngine`: DMA engine to write data into the RAM, stream data from the RAM to the renderer or pass through the stream from the FTDI to the renderer.
   - `RasterixRenderCore`: This is the top module of the renderer.
 It contains all necessary modules to produce images.
     - `CommandParser`: Reads the data from the CMD_AXIS port, decodes the commands and controls the renderer.
 It also contains several control signals (not drawn for simplicity reasons) to observe the current state of the pipeline, the execution of framebuffer commands, the write channel of the fog LUT and so on.